moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

 7 Run the Program
 ^^^^^^^^^^^^^^^^^

-In a new terminal go to the workspace, source the workspace, and run ``hello_moveit``:
+In a new terminal, go to the workspace, source the workspace, and run ``hello_moveit``:

 .. code:: bash